Frequently Asked Questions

 ,500

 ) signals issues to Twilio.
-Twilio typically retries on5xx
+Twilio webhook retry behavior varies by configuration.P2002

-for duplicates) prevents noise if Twilio resends data.
+for duplicates) prevents noise if Twilio resends data.console.log

 ,console.warn